Grande Armée: Napoleon's Military Household

 The Maison Militaire de l'Empereur (Military Household of the Emperor) was Napoleon's personal military staff and included the department of aides-de-camp (ADCs), orderly officers (until 1809), the Emperor's Cabinet with the Secretariat, a department that collected intelligence about the enemy using spies and the topographical department.
 Attached was also the Emperor's Civil Cabinet that included the office of the Grand Marshal of the Palace and the Grand Écuyer.

 The ADCs to the emperor were mainly loyal, experienced generals or, at times, other senior officers whom he knew from his Italian or Egyptian campaigns.
-All were famous for their bravery and were experts in their own branches of service.
+All were known for their bravery and were experts in their own branches of service.
 Working directly under the supervision of the emperor, these officers were sometimes assigned to temporary command of units or formations or entrusted with diplomatic missions.
 Most of the time, however, their tasks consisted of making detailed inspection tours and long-distance reconnaissances.
 When they had to carry orders from the emperor to an army commander, these would be verbal rather than written.
 The appointment of ADC to the emperor was so influential that they were considered to be "Napoleon's eyes and ears" and even marshals were wise to follow their advice and render them the respect due to their function.